PacificBiosciences/pbpipeline-helloworld-resources/README.md

 Example SMRT Link `bundle` extension of Pipeline resources used by smrtflow and pbsmrtpipe in SMRT Link.

+The SMRT Link resource manifest is defined in `smrtlink-bundle-resources.json`

 ## Registered Core Resources

 - Custom *Tool Contracts* are defined using Tool Contract interface defined in [pbcommand](https://github.com/PacificBiosciences/pbcommand).
 Examples exes are in `bin`.
 Then can be emitted to (static) JSON files using `$EXE --emit-tool-contract` or `$EXE emit-tool-contracts` if using the `registry` model.